OracleCPS/GGMicroservices/workshops/gg/README.md

 - Use CDR functions to setup Auto-CDR in the database with Oracle GoldenGate Microservices

-# Lab 7	Heterogenous Replication
+# Lab 7	Heterogeneous Replication

 - Setup Oracle GoldenGate for "MySQL" using classic Architecture and Oracle GoldenGate for "Oracle" using Microservices Architecture for Uni-directional replication